The 8th Annual Co-LEADS Student Summit

 By actively participating in CO-LEADS, students will:

-- Explore their role in systems of privilege and oppression in our society; specifically Mass Media, Social Media, and Social Justice
+- Explore their role in systems of privilege and oppression in our society; specifically Voting Rights and Justice, Electoral Equality, and becoming involved in the political process

-- Connect with students from their own and other area campuses, creating a larger network for collaboration and change making
+- Connect with students from their own and other Colorado campuses, creating a larger network for collaboration and change making

 - Engage a wide range of opportunities available to make positive change in our society